Mounjaro Side Effects

 Latest Side Effects Information for Mounjaro

-As of the latest update published on Dec.
-31, 2023, some of the most common Mounjaro (tirzepatide) side effects reported to the FDA Adverse Events Reporting System (FAERS) were injection site pain, nausea, diarrhea and vomiting.
+As of May 2026, some of the most common Mounjaro side effects reported to the FDA Adverse Event Monitoring System were injection site pain, nausea, diarrhea and vomiting.

-The top reasons for reporting adverse events were because users accidentally took the wrong dose, took an extra dose or due to off-label use.
+The top reasons for reporting adverse events were that users took the drug for an off-label use or took an incorrect dose.

 Possible Mounjaro Side Effects

-The most common Mounjaro side effects include nausea, diarrhea, vomiting, constipation, decreased appetite, indigestion and abdominal pain.
-Less than 5% of patients report experiencing these side effects according to manufacturer Eli Lilly.
+The most common Mounjaro side effects are gastrointestinal: nausea, diarrhea, vomiting, constipation, decreased appetite, indigestion and abdominal pain.
+These were reported by less than 5% of patients in Eli Lilly’s SURPASS clinical trials.

-“Side effects are pretty similar between different GLP-1s,” Dr. Eldad Einav, cardiologist and obesity specialist at myW8 in Beverly Hills, told Drugwatch.
-The GLP-1 agonist class includes semaglutide drugs like Ozempic and Wegovy and tirzepatide drugs like Mounjaro and Zepbound.
+“Side effects are pretty similar between different GLP-1s,” Dr. Eldad Einav, cardiologist and obesity specialist, told Drugwatch.
+The GLP-1 agonist class includes semaglutide drugs like Ozempic and Wegovy, and tirzepatide drugs like Mounjaro and Zepbound.

 “[The side effects] are considered a class effect, similar for all this class of medications,” Einav said.

 Einav cited the SURPASS-2 trial, which compared tirzepatide and semaglutide head-to-head.
-It found that Mounjaro showed a slightly higher rate of serious side effects compared to Ozempic.
+The trial found that Mounjaro had a slightly higher rate of serious side effects than Ozempic.

 - Abdominal pain